Rocket-CDS/RocketPluginProjectTemplate/README.md

 1. Edit the "/DesktopModules/DNNRocketModules/\<project name>/system.rules" system interface file.
 2. Create a Folder in "/DesktopModules/DNNRocketModules/\<project name>/Plugins/\<plugin name new folder>" and place the "system.rules" file it the new folder.
-3. Reintsall the plugin through the DNN insterface.
+3. Reinstall the plugin through the DNN UI.